mukhergm/FGCount/README.md

 e.g.;

-if you have a SMILES code of an organic ligand molecule (asp) and the file name is asp.smi then, run the following command without .smi extention
+if you have a SMILES code of an organic ligand molecule and the file name is asp.smi then, run the following command without .smi extention

 bash script.sh asp